 The shift to value-based care: In the movement away from paying per treatment and instead charging patients for outcomes, open sharing of patient data and awareness of the security risks it presents will become even more critical.
 Value-based care requires a holistic view of the patient’s information, and it will be interesting to see how the OCR will respond to this new way of patient care.

 Artificial intelligence (AI): AI is already being used in healthcare to conduct medical imaging diagnostics.
 The field is continuing to grow, and it’s not hard to imagine the big changes it will create in healthcare.
-However, an AI system is only as HIPAA compliant as it is programmed to be.
+However, an AI system is only as HIPAA-compliant as it is programmed to be.
 As these new technologies are introduced, special care will need to be taken with patient privacy.

 Blockchain: Blockchain is a chain of data stored in a public database.
 It’s used for cryptocurrency, but its possibilities are limitless.
 Blockchain could protect patient ePHI by keeping data decentralized.
 When a hacker accesses a database where all employee records are shared, the damage is immense.
 Blockchain can solve this problem by keeping the data out of one central database.
 But it’s such a new technology that HIPAA regulations have not caught up to it yet.
 Watch for HIPAA to address blockchain.

-What’s on your HIPAA compliance checklist for 2020
+What’s on your HIPAA compliance checklist

 For additional guidance, HHS has provided The Seven Fundamental Elements of an Effective Compiance Program.
 While this checklist is useful, it’s the bare minimum of what healthcare organizations and business entities need to do to comply with HIPAA.
 Here are a few more tips.